 Industrial tire shredders operate through a sophisticated process that combines mechanical power with precision engineering.
 The processing sequence typically follows these stages:

-Material Feeding: Whole tires enter the shredding chamber through heavy-duty infeed conveyors equipped with loading assistance systems.
+%%: Whole tires enter the shredding chamber through heavy-duty infeed conveyors equipped with loading assistance systems.
 Advanced models feature automated feeding mechanisms that optimize processing rates and reduce manual handling requirements.

 Primary Reduction: Rotating shafts equipped with cutting teeth engage the tires, applying tremendous shear force to tear and reduce the material.
 Dual-shaft systems provide counter-rotating action that improves cutting efficiency and handles steel-belted radials effectively.